JARVIS: A Neuro-Symbolic Commonsense Reasoning Framework for Conversational Embodied Agents: Neuro-Symbolic Conversational Embodied Agents

-After obtaining the sub-goal sequence and the semantic world representation above, the agent is supposed to generate actions next.
-However, the learned representations are not perfect.
-For example, the sub-goal sequence could be misordered or contain implausible sub-goals leading to an execution failure, and the semantic map may miss certain objects or be inaccurate in certain regions.
-Therefore, we introduce a Symbolic Reasoning module to reason about executable actions based on task-level and action-level commonsense logics.
-Sample logic predicates are present in Table~\ref{tab:execution_common}.
+Once the sub-goal sequence and semantic world representation are obtained, the agent must generate executable actions.
+However, these inputs may be noisy—sub-goals can be misordered or infeasible, and the semantic map may be incomplete.
+To address this, we introduce a Symbolic Reasoning module that leverages task-level and action-level commonsense logic to validate and refine execution plans.
+Sample logic predicates are listed in Table~\ref{tab:execution_common_full} (Appendix~\ref{appendix:symbolic_implement}).

-Task common sense requires the sub-goals to satisfy prerequisites before execution, represented by logic predicates.
-For example, $Movable(x)$ will be true if the object $x$ belongs to the pre-defined movable objects set, and $Pick(agent,x)$ will be true only when the agent has not grasped any object and the object $x$ is movable.
-We assume an ideal agent can correctly complete all generated sub-goals during the task-level commonsense reasoning.
-Then, we can preserve the agent’s state and check the prerequisites for particular sub-goals during this process.
-Thus, if the logic predicates return false values, we will add prerequisite sub-goals or remove implausible sub-goals, such as adding ``PickUp knife'' before ``Slice bread''.
+Task-level reasoning enforces logical preconditions between sub-goals.
+For instance, the predicate $Pick(agent, x)$ holds only if $x$ is movable and the agent is free-handed.
+Sub-goals violating such constraints are revised—e.g., inserting “PickUp knife” before “Slice bread.”
+This process assumes ideal execution and updates the agent’s internal state accordingly.

-Then, given the rationalized sub-goals and the semantic map, we employ two methods to generate executable actions: the Fast Marching Method (FMM)~\cite{sethian1999fast} and the Goal Transformer.
-When the agent can find the target object in the semantic map, the FMM will calculate the distances between the goal location and the agent location in the 2D frame coordinate and lead the agent to reach the next closest empty space.
-Otherwise, the Goal Transformer, which we modify based on Episodic Transformer~\cite{Pashevich_2021_episodic} and train on the TEACh training set, can encode the previous images $V_{0:t-1}$, actions $A_{0:t-1}$, and sub-goals $G_{0:t-1}$ to predict the next action $\hat{a}_t$:
+Given validated sub-goals and the semantic map, we employ two action generation methods.
+If the target is visible, the Fast Marching Method (FMM)~\citep{sethian1999fast} plans a path to the nearest empty space near the object.
+Otherwise, we use a Goal Transformer (GT), adapted from the Episodic Transformer~\citep{Pashevich_2021_episodic}, trained on TEACh data.
+GT predicts the next action from past observations $V_{0:t-1}$, actions $A_{0:t-1}$, and sub-goals $G_{0:t-1}$:

-Action common sense aims to rectify potential errors in the generated actions above when applied to the interactive environment.
-We provide some sample logic predicates for action common sense in Table~\ref{tab:execution_common} as well.
-For instance, $IsEmpty(x)$ will return true if the location $x$ is empty in the semantic map.
-At this level, the actions should be consistent with basic environment constraints.
-For example, only when at least one feasible path exists from location $y$ to $x$, the $Move(x,y)$ returns true.
-When the predicates are false for actions, the agent will take a different policy to deal with the issue.
-For instance, the agent will do random actions or move to the nearest feasible location of $x$ to deal with the false value of $Move(x,y)$.
-More details of symbolic reasoning can be found in \ref{appendix:symbolic_implement}.
+Action-level reasoning ensures that planned actions respect environmental constraints.
+For example, $Move(x, y)$ is valid only if a path exists from $y$ to $x$.
+If constraints are violated, the agent adapts—e.g., executing a fallback policy like random exploration or navigating to the nearest feasible location.